 RHL is regulated by the Regulator of Social Housing (RSH).
 The regulatory standards cover both economic standards and consumer standards.
-These are scheduled for review as part of the introduction of the Social Housing Regulation Bill in 2023.
-RHL has adopted the changes that have been incorporated in Housing Ombudsman best practice and regulation such as the Tenant Satisfaction Measures management information.
+The revised Consumer Standards will be introduced as part of the Social Housing Regulation Act from April 2024.
+RHL has adopted the changes that have already been incorporated in Housing Ombudsman best practice and regulation such as the Tenant Satisfaction Measures management information.

-RHL has fully complied with these standards during 2022/23.
+RHL has fully complied with these standards during 2023/24.
 Actions taken during the year include the following:

-- The production and approval of the Financial Statements as at 31 March 2023 that comply with International Financial Reporting Standards (IFRS) Statement of Recommended Practice by Registered Social Housing Providers 2018 (SORP2018) and with the Accounting Direction for private registered providers of Social Housing in England 2022. - Reviewed and Updated the Asset and Liability Register. - Developed and adopted a revised format Corporate Risk Register for RHL Service Delivery with RHL Board and NEDDC.
-(Part of Performance Management Framework). - Review and updated the Legislation/Regulation Register to ensure the Company adheres to all relevant laws and regulations. - Undertaken a self-assessment demonstrating compliance with the Housing Ombudsman's Complaint Handling Code. - Responded to the Regulators request to all social housing providers to provide an updated Damp and Mould policy. - Continued to work with NEDDC to review the proposals in the Social Housing Regulation Bill including the introduction of Tenant Satisfaction Measures Management information. - Secured increased investment for NEDDC stock through Council's Medium Term Financial Plan.
+- The production and approval of the Financial Statements as at 31 March 2024 that comply with International Financial Reporting Standards (IFRS) Statement of Recommended Practice by Registered Social Housing Providers 2018 (SORP2018) and with the Accounting Direction for private registered providers of Social Housing in England 2022. - Reviewed and Updated the Asset Register. - Developed and adopted a revised format Corporate Risk Register for RHL Service Delivery with RHL Board and NEDDC.
+(Part of Performance Management Framework). - Review and updated the Legislation/Regulation Register to ensure the Company adheres to all relevant laws and regulations. - Undertaken a self-assessment demonstrating compliance with the Housing Ombudsman's Complaint Handling Code. - Responded to the Regulators request to all social housing providers to provide an updated Damp and Mould policy. - Continued to work with NEDDC to review the proposals in the Social Housing Regulation Act including the publication of Tenant Satisfaction Measures - (Perception survey and Management information). - Secured increased investment for NEDDC stock through Council's Medium Term Financial Plan.

-Our financial performance is summarised in the strategic report on page 8.
+Our financial performance is summarised in the strategic report on page 9.
 Our service delivery performance is published quarterly and annually on the Company Website.